 Graduate students in the Sam Fox School may request a voluntary leave of absence for up to one year (two semesters) when individual professional, medical, or personal circumstances warrant it.
 Petitions are reviewed and approved by the student's program chair.
 Any requests extending beyond one year will be reviewed on a case-by-case basis.

 Students must submit a written request for a leave of absence no later than three weeks prior to the start of the upcoming semester.
-The deadlines for the 2020-21 academic year are August 3 for fall and December 29 for spring.
 There is no guarantee that requests received after the deadline will be reviewed.

 If a student decides to take a leave of absence without first having received approval, they will be considered withdrawn from Washington University.
 If a withdrawn student wishes to return within one year, they must submit an official request for readmission to the appropriate program chair.
 Students who are withdrawn from the university for longer than one year must submit an updated portfolio to be reconsidered for admission.

 Students who are on a leave of absence for medical, mental health, academic, family, personal or any other reason are not eligible to participate in a registered student group, hold a student group leadership position, or attend/plan a student group sponsored event as a representative of said student group.
 Depending on the type of leave and any corresponding policy restrictions, students on a leave of absence may or may not be able to attend campus-wide events as a guest of a current Washington University student.